Tactical Management Acquires Taskforce Solutions

-OTTAWA, CANADA, October 8, 2024 /EINPresswire / -- Taskforce Solutions , a leading provider of IT outsourcing and Digital Transformation as a Service (DTaaS), has been acquired by an investment vehicle advised by Tactical Management .
+(MENAFN- Presslink Media) Taskforce Solutions, a leading provider of IT outsourcing and Digital Transformation as a Service (DTaaS), has been acquired by an investment vehicle advised by Tactical Management.
 With this acquisition, Taskforce Solutions has reached a significant milestone in its strategic growth and expansion, positioning itself for sustainable innovation and market leadership in digital transformation.

 Taskforce Solutions is renowned for providing top-tier IT outsourcing and comprehensive digital transformation services, helping businesses navigate today’s complex technological environments.
 The acquisition by Tactical Management's advised investment vehicle highlights the potential and value of Taskforce Solutions' offerings in the rapidly changing digital economy.